Islandora-Devops/migrate_7x_claw/README.md

 To use this migration:

 1. from within your Drupal 8 base directory (e.g. `/var/www/html/drupal`), run `composer require islandora/migrate_7x_claw`
-1. edit the .yaml files as indicated in the next section (it is important you edit these files before installing the module)
+1. edit the .yaml files as indicated in the next section (it is important you edit these files before enabling the module)

 ## Editing the .yaml configuration files